 Golden Gate National Recreation Area is one of the largest urban parks in the world.
 It’s extremely diverse and actually holds a third of California’s plant species.
 With so many different areas to explore, you can’t go wrong choosing this area for your elopement.
 Plus, if you’re wanting to have your ceremony in front of the Golden Gate Bridge, this would be a great location to choose.

 Mt.
 Tamalpais State Park is another place to elope in San Francisco that’s a bit further away from the actual city.
 With this location about 1 hour and 30 minutes away, it makes a great location to elope at if you want to avoid the crowds.
 Right on the coast, this park offers incredible views of the ocean and has a vast amount of rolling hills filled with lush greenery.

 Muir Woods National Monument

-Muir Woods National Monument is like a little piece of the Redwoods National Park close to the heart of San Francisco.
+Muir Woods National Monument is like a little piece of Redwood National Park, close to the heart of San Francisco.
 About 45 minutes from the city, Muir Woods is a great place to elope if you’re wanting to stay close to San Francisco but want to elope surrounded by nature and redwood trees that downtown can’t offer.

 Fay Park is a super small park in San Francisco, but it has some beautiful features.
 Secured behind a white fence, Fay Park offers two white gazebos for a small ceremony, and small paths filled with tiered gardens.
 It’s also located right by Lombard Street, one of the most famous streets in San Francisco.

 San Francisco Botanical Gardens